One Day’s Itinerary: Exploring Glen Ellen...

-The tour costs $25.00 and takes 45 minutes.
-They drive you past the huge stainless steel tanks and tell you how they process the grapes.
-In August and September they’ll take you up to the crush pad.
+The tour costs $35.00 and takes 45 minutes.
+They drive you past the huge stainless-steel tanks and tell you how they process the grapes.
+In August and September, they’ll take you up to the crush pad.
 You will get to see the inside of their really cool cave.
-At the end of the tour they’ll take you into a tasting room for a private wine tasting.
-If you just taste, and do not take the tram tour, it costs $15.00.
-So if you are going to taste anyway, take the tour!
+At the end of the tour, they’ll take you into a tasting room for a private wine tasting.
+If you just taste, and do not take the tram tour, it costs $20.00.
+So, if you are going to taste anyway, take the tour!
 It is spectacular and not to be missed.
 It really is one of the best vineyard tours here.
 As a bonus, their wines are delicious as well.
 Stroll around the wonderful old buildings and appreciate the plantings.

-Lunchtime…eat a picnic lunch either at Benziger Winery or at Jack London State Park, your next stop.
-You can pick up great gourmet picnic fare at the Glen Ellen Village Market (13751 Arnold Drive- our favorite store in the area!) at the base of London Ranch Road before going up to the winery and/or park.
+Eat a picnic lunch either at Benziger Winery or at Jack London State Park, your next stop.
+You can pick up great gourmet picnic fare at the Glen Ellen Village Market (13751 Arnold Drive) at the base of London Ranch Road before going up to the winery and/or park.

-After Benziger Winery, turn right and go up the hill a bit to the end of the road.
+After Benziger Winery, turn right and continue up the hill a bit to the end of the road where you will run right into the entrance to Jack London State Park.
 The park fee is $10.00 per car.
-It includes 1400 acres of park, 20 miles of trails, the cottage, the House of Happy Walls, and numerous ruins.
+It includes 1400 acres of park, 20 miles of trails, the Cottage, the House of Happy Walls, and numerous ruins.